serkansulun/Adversarial_Video_Generation/README.md

+Made the changes to original implementation:

+- Moved to Pytorch.
+- Gradients flow from adversarial loss also.
+- Discriminator takes a sequence of frames instead of a single frame.

+Different from the original paper:

+- Training is done on whole frame instead of patches (TODO).
+- Tested on KTH action dataset.

 # Adversarial Video Generation
 This project implements a generative adversarial network to predict future frames of video, as detailed in ["Deep Multi-Scale Video Prediction Beyond Mean Square Error"](https://arxiv.org/abs/1511.05440) by Mathieu,